 Alternate route from Montgomery County, Northern Virginia and points west:

 Take exit 28 from the Beltway (MD 650-New Hampshire Ave.) south to Adelphi Rd.
 Make a left on Adelphi and follow to MD 193.
 Make a left on MD 193 and follow the signs to the events.

 Home of Maryland Men's Lacrosse

-Capital One Field at Byrd Stadium is also home to the Maryland men's lacrosse program, one of the oldest and most prominent lacrosse programs in the nation.
+Capital One Field at Maryland Stadium is also home to the Maryland men's lacrosse program, one of the oldest and most prominent lacrosse programs in the nation.

-Capital One Field at Byrd Stadium also has the second-highest championship weekend attendance of 72,389 also set in 1995.
+Capital One Field at Maryland Stadium also has the second-highest championship weekend attendance of 72,389 also set in 1995.